List of asteroid close approaches to Earth in 2016

 Below is the list of asteroid close approaches to Earth in 2016.

 Timeline of known close approaches less than one Lunar distance from Earth in 2016

-A list of known near-Earth asteroid close approaches less than 1 lunar distance (0.0025696 AU) from Earth in 2016.
+A list of known near-Earth asteroid close approaches less than 1 lunar distance (0.0025696 AU) from Earth in 2016, based on the close approach database of the Center for Near-Earth Object Studies (CNEOS).